bengl/mongosmash/README.md

 Please do!
 Pull requests, bug reports and feature requests are more than welcome, and should be done using Github PRs and Issues.
-Please try to conform to existing style (though I'm not very stylish), and don't forget testsand docs!
+Please try to conform to existing style (though I'm not very stylish), and don't forget tests and docs!
+Also, if making a performance improvement, feel free to update the benchmark data.

 ## LICENSE